By: Team T12-1 Since: Oct 2018 Licence: MIT

 The encrypted information has to be stored in

-as the encryption key will only be known at runtime when a user logs in with his/her correctPassword
+Modelas the encryption key will only be known at runtime when a user logs in with his/her correctPassword. -

 Each Encrypted class will know how to decrypt itself into its decrypted equivalent. e.g

-as an encryption key to decrypt itself into aExpenseField
+EncryptedExpenseField#decrypt(String)uses the inputStringas an encryption key to decrypt itself into aExpenseField.

 Below is an example usage scenario and how the User Account System behaves at each step when the application is launched.